w-yeehong/tp/docs/UserGuide.md

 3. Press `enter` to run the command.

-4. With reference to Figure ??, the result box displays the message "_Room has been found and listed._" The room that the specified patient resides in is shown in the room details panel.
+4. The result box displays the message shown in Figure ?? and the room that the specified patient resides in is shown in the room details panel.
 <p align="center">
     <img src="images/ug/searchroompatientsuccess.png" width="620" height="400">
     <br />